I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Positionality Statement and user profile

 The lead author of this work has been a full-time AAC user for over a decade, since a neuro-motor disease manifested when he was a teenager, affecting his ability to speak.
 He brings his lived experience navigating the complexities of communication asymmetry, authorship, and social presence in both personal and professional contexts.
 This dual perspective, as both researcher/developer and daily AAC user, deeply informs the framing, design, and analysis of this study.
 We disclose his experiences, as they played a significant role in shaping the research process, and contextualize the autoethnographic methodology.

-As we can see in Fig. \ref{fig:interaction}, the author uses a “text-showing” style for most of his communication, typing in large fonts on his phone and showing the screen to interlocutors.
+As shown in Fig. \ref{fig:interaction}, the author uses a “text-showing” style for most of his communication, typing in large fonts on his phone and showing the screen to interlocutors.
 This practice allows him to leverage the interlocutor’s imagination and his own non-verbal cues (e.g., facial expressions) to preserve tone and nuance, sidestepping the flat, unexpressive qualities of synthetic voices.

 These preferences also shaped the interface design.
 The phase 1 data collection app was built around minimal friction in note-taking, mirroring his everyday use of the iOS Notes app, before layering in personalized LLM suggestions.
-Thus, the design of the interface was not generic, but tuned to his own style, and comfort with showing text.
+Thus, the design of the interface was not generic, but tuned to his own style and comfort with showing text.
 Beyond design, this perspective informed the analysis: his diary entries describe subtle experiential dynamics such as self-censorship when knowing conversations were logged, the difficulty of labeling interactions without disrupting flow, and the blurred boundary between system output and personal voice.

 The role of user and developer brings a rather uncommon perspective where you are designing for yourself.
 We believe this adds to the experience of building an ultra-personalized system since it's not only the personalized LLM that enhanced the experience, but the exclusive design of the interface based on his communication style and needs.